lgpc874/templodoabismo1/replit.md

 ## Overview

 This is a full-stack web application built with React/TypeScript frontend and Express.js backend, focused on creating a "Templo do Abismo" (Temple of the Abyss) spiritual/educational platform.
-The application features a dark, mystical theme with information about initiatory levels, entities, and knowledge in what appears to be a Luciferian/Left Hand Path spiritual system.
+The application features a dark, mystical theme with information about initiatory levels, entities, and knowledge in the Luciferian/Left Hand Path spiritual system.

+**Status**: Project reset and reconfigured for 100% Supabase integration with enhanced database schema for complete temple functionality.

+## Recent Changes (Janeiro 2025)

+- ✓ Project reset: Deleted all existing pages and components for complete rebuild
+- ✓ Enhanced database schema with 6 tables: users, levels, entities, knowledge, rituals, user_progress
+- ✓ Configured 100% Supabase integration with authentication
+- ✓ Generated and configured database migrations
+- ✓ Added comprehensive user management with profiles and progress tracking
+- ✓ Prepared for complete temple rebuild with modern architecture
+- → Next: Execute migrations and rebuild temple interface

 ## User Preferences